-• The menus and toolbars in AutoCAD® 2011 are designed to allow the CAD operators to quickly activate the desired commands.
+The menus and toolbars in AutoCAD® 2013 are designed to allow the CAD operators to quickly activate the desired commands.

-1. In the Draw toolbar, click on the little triangle next to the circle icon.
+1. In the Draw toolbar, click on the little triangle below the circle icon.
 Note that the little triangle indicates additional options are available.